44 Gorgeous Grey Gemstones & Crystals with Photos

 dark grey zircon crystal

-Grey zircon is a grayish variety of the zircon gemstone.
+Grey zircon is a grayish variety of zircon.
 It's valued for its brilliance and is believed to promote mental clarity and spiritual growth.

 Ammonite